 A recent social media ad stated that said platform was "built to bring people closer together and build relationships."
 However, today one must wonder if the “shadow side” of social media isn't responsible for much of the "division" that is touted these days.
+Here are a few points to consider.

 Too Much PR